St Mary's Greek Orthodox Church, Wood Green

 St Mary's Greek Orthodox Church is a Greek Orthodox church in Trinity Road, Wood Green, London.
+It is also sometimes known as St Mary's Cathedral or The Greek Orthodox Cathedral of the Dormition of the Mother of God.

+History

 It was built as Trinity Methodist Church in 1871 to the design of the reverend R.N.
 Johnson and became Greek Orthodox in 1970.

 It was greatly rebuilt after a fire in 1986 with the help of the Greek community and fundraising events notably a Dinner & Dance arranged by a pupil of the Greek school Nick Efthymiou.

-It is also sometimes known as St Mary's Cathedral or The Greek Orthodox Cathedral of the Dormition of the Mother of God.
+In 2012, the church has hosted the Greek Secondary School of London.